Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 If you're not an encryption geek, this essentially just means ExpressVPN's encryption scheme is as good as you'll get, anywhere.
 But if you're familiar with the low-level technical details, you'll appreciate the in-depth explanations the company provides on its website.

 DNS support is another highlight.
 ExpressVPN doesn't just offer DNS leak protection, to prevent data about your online activities leaking out of the tunnel, but it also runs its own private, zero-knowledge, 256-bit encrypted DNS on each of its own servers.
-That's a major advantage over other services, which often just redirect your DNS traffic to OpenDNS or some other third-party service.
+That's a major advantage over some providers, which can just redirect your DNS traffic to OpenDNS or some other third-party service.
 Apart from the risk of logging at the DNS server, using unencrypted DNS gives attackers the chance to intercept your requests, filter them, block them and more, all issues which largely disappear using the ExpressVPN scheme.

-We didn't test the DNS server in-depth, but websites such as ipleak.net, dnsleaktest.com and browserleaks.com confirmed that ExpressVPN servers were using the IP address for their DNS queries, and none of them had any DNS or traffic leaks.
+We didn't test the DNS server in-depth, but websites such as IPLeak, DNS Leak Test and Browser Leaks confirmed that ExpressVPN servers were using the IP address for their DNS queries, and none of them had any DNS or traffic leaks.

-If you need more, the company doesn't force you to scroll through 2,000 words of jargon-packed small print.
-A clearly-written 'Policy towards logs' page explains what ExpressVPN collects, what it doesn't, why the service works this way, and what it means for users.
+If you need more, the company doesn't force you to go hunting for the relevant details amongst 2,000 words of jargon-packed small print.
+Just clicking a link next to the 'no log' statement takes you to a clearly-written 'Policy towards logs' page which explains what ExpressVPN collects, what it doesn't, why the service works this way, and what it means for users.

-The good news is the service doesn't keep any logs of your IP address when you connect to ExpressVPN, the time you've logged in, the VPN IP address you're assigned, any information on the websites or pages you're visiting (including via DNS requests) or any of your traffic.
+The page states that the service doesn't keep any logs of your IP address when you connect to ExpressVPN, the time you've logged in, the VPN IP address you're assigned, any information on the websites or pages you're visiting (including via DNS requests) or any of your traffic.

-That doesn't mean ExpressVPN knows nothing about customers using the service.
-The company records each date (but not the time of the day) when you connected to the service, and your choice of server.
-But as it doesn't store the connection time, or the IP address you were allocated, there's no way anyone can link this data back to a specific ExpressVPN account.
+There is still some logging.
+The company records each date when you connected to the service, and your choice of server.
+But as it doesn't store the connection time, or the IP address you were allocated, there's no way anyone can use this data to definitively link an internet action back to a specific ExpressVPN account.

 The company also records the version number of any clients you've installed, along with the total amount of data you've transferred each day.
 This data also doesn't constitute any kind of privacy risk, and we've no doubt that other VPNs do similar things: they just don't admit it.

 We thought we had spotted a minor snag in ExpressVPN's analytics data, where its VPN clients can collect speed test information, connection failures, crash reports and more.
-But, no - once again, ExpressVPN outperformed the competition.
+But, no-- once again, ExpressVPN appears to outperform the competition.
 The company explains that this data is anonymized, so there's no way to tell which speed test results came from which client.
 What's more, you can tell the client not to send telemetry during the installation process, or disable it at any time with a click.

 The country isn't a part of '14 Eyes', the intelligence sharing agreement also known as SIGINT Seniors Europe (SSEUR), and not known to be a party to any of its intelligence-sharing arrangements.